mikemackintosh/mikemackintosh.github.io/_posts/2013-05-14-unable-to-scp-to-juniper-junos-devices-with-winscp.md

 layout: post
 permalink: /unable-to-scp-to-juniper-junos-devices-with-winscp
 title: "Unable to SCP to Juniper JUNOS Devices with WinSCP"
-category: ["junos", "linux-system-administration", "network", "services", "system-administration"]
+category: Gotcha
-tags: cli juniper juniper-networks junos-2 putty scp sftp shell start-shell winscp
+tags: cli juniper juniper-networks junos putty scp sftp shell start-shell winscp networking ssh scp remote login
 ---
-# Copying Files with SCP
+### Copying Files with SCP

 When you are working within a network there is always a need to copy files.
 This includes patches, upgrades, scripts and logs which always have a need to be transfered.
 For \*nix platforms, the most common transfer protocol is [SCP](http://en.wikipedia.org/wiki/Secure_copy).
 SCP is short for secure copy which uses SSH as the transport mechanism to compress and encrypt data as it travels across a network.

 Depending on your platform you are copying from, you can either use a CLI version of scp, or for Windows users, you can utilize [WinSCP](http://winscp.net/eng/index.php).
 WinSCP gives you an advanced configuration wizard to help you connect and transfer using a graphical user interface.

-# Using WinSCP
+## Using WinSCP

 One of the downfalls to using WinSCP is that Juniper Networks' JUNOS CLI is interpreted correctly.
 When you access a JUNOS device you have an option of two shells, one called shell and one called cli.
 The cli mode, accessed by typing `start cli` is the JUNOS configuration and management shell.
 The standard csh, accessed by `start shell` is the BSD backend version of a standard terminal shell where \*nix commands can be executed.